 The MSMWG members are divided on the approach to target-setting.
 Two options are presented below for consideration.

-Option 1: PAs should not set targets for MS segment metrics until data has been collected during the first 2 program years (or a baseline has been set)—e.g., in 2023 advice letter for 2024-2027.
-PAs could present targets for MSMWG proposed metrics during the 2023 true-ups for the 2024-2027 cycle.
+Option 1: PAs should not set targets for MS segment metrics until data has been collected during the first 2 program years (or a baseline has been set).
+PAs could present targets for MSMWG proposed metrics during the 2023 Potential & Goals true-ups for the 2024-2027 cycle.

 Option 1 description as to why they prefer this option [to be drafted by COB 9/24]

+BayREN to draft w/other MSMWG members who let BayREN know interested in participating in drafting

 Option 2: PAs should include targets with their MS segment metrics with the Business Plan/4 Year Application filings.